 The Corporation has entered into executive employment agreements with each of Messrs.
-Cohenour, Krause, McLennan and Schieler under which each executive has agreed to continue to serve the Corporation in his current office and perform the duties of such office for an indefinite term.
-Under the terms of each executive employment agreements, the executive has made commitments in favour of the Corporation, including non-competition and non-solicitation covenants, minimum notice periods in the event of the executive's resignation and continued service for a minimum period of time in the event of a change of control.
-In consideration of the services to be rendered by each executive under each of the executive employment agreements, each executive receives an annual salary and is entitled to participate in the management incentive program and long-term incentive plans of the Corporation and the dental, medical and other benefit plans as may be offered by the Corporation to senior officers from time to time.
+Cohenour, McLennan, Schieler and Seefeldt under which each executive has agreed to continue to serve the Corporation in his current office and perform the duties of such office for an indefinite term.
+Under the terms of each executive employment agreements, the executive has made commitments in favour of the Corporation, including noncompetition and non-solicitation covenants, minimum notice periods in the event of the executive's resignation and continued service for a minimum period of time in the event of a change of control.
+In consideration of the services to be rendered by each executive under each of the executive employment agreements, each executive receives an annual salary and is entitled to participate in the short-term incentive program and long-term incentive plans of the Corporation and the dental, medical and other benefit plans as may be offered by the Corporation to senior officers from time to time.

+In the event of the termination of Mr. Cohenour's employment, other than for just cause, disability, death or change of control of the Corporation, the Corporation will provide working notice equal to 18 months plus one additional month of working notice for each completed 12 month period of service to the Corporation, up to a maximum of 24 months.
 In the event of the termination of Messrs.
-Cohenour, Krause, McLennan or Schieler's employment, other than for just cause, disability, death or change of control of the Corporation, the Corporation will provide such executive with working notice equal to 18 months, in the case of Mr. Cohenour, and 12 months, in the case of Messrs.
-Krause, McLennan and Schieler, plus one additional month of working notice for each completed 12 month period of service to the Corporation, up to a maximum of 24 months.
-In lieu of working notice the

-Corporation may elect to provide severance pay or may elect any combination of working notice and severance pay.
+McLennan, Schieler or Seefeldt's employment, other than for just cause, disability, death or change of control of the Corporation, the Corporation will provide such executive with working notice equal to 12 months, plus one additional month of working notice for each completed 12 months.
+In lieu of service to the Corporation, up to a maximum of 24 months.
+In lieu of working notice the Corporation, up to a maximum of 24 months.
+In lieu of working notice the Corporation may elect to provide severance pay or may elect any combination of working notice and severance pay.

 In addition, the executive employment agreements for Messrs.
-Cohenour, Krause, McLennan and Schieler provide a "double trigger" approach upon a change of control for severance and accelerated vesting of equity-based awards.
+Cohenour, McLennan, Schieler and Seefeldt provide a "double trigger" approach upon a change of control for severance and accelerated vesting of equitybased awards.
 If Messrs.
-Cohenour, Krause, McLennan or Schieler's employment is terminated within 12 months following a change of control, other than for just cause, disability or death (or is terminated by him for "good reason"), the Corporation will provide such executive an amount equal to 24 months compensation, in the case of Mr. Cohenour, and 18 months compensation in the case of Messrs.
-Krause, McLennan and Schieler and all unvested RSUs and unexercised options, rights and warrants held by such executive shall be deemed to vest and will be exercisable for 90 days following the date of termination.
+Cohenour, McLennan, Schieler or Seefeldt's employment is terminated within 12 months following a change of control, other than for just cause, disability or death (or is terminated by him for "good reason"), the Corporation will provide such executive an amount equal to 24 months compensation, in the case of Mr. Cohenour, and 18 months compensation in the case of Messrs.
+McLennan, Schieler and Seefeldt and all unvested RSUs and unexercised options, rights and warrants held by such executive shall be deemed to vest and will be exercisable for 90 days following the date of termination.

 Mr. Guillemette has an employment agreement in France which does not have specific language beyond the legal requirements.
 The legal severance payments (collective bargaining) are: 1/3 of monthly average salary (based on the past 12 months actually paid compensation) per year of seniority inside the company, three months paid notice and payment of unused vacation days.
-The maximum severance payment is 12 months.
+The maximum regulatory severance payment is 12 months.
 There is an additional contractual six month payment for signing the approved non-competition agreement.

-The following table sets forth the estimated amounts payable to each NEO in the event of resignation, termination without cause, and change of control, assuming that the triggering event took place on December 31, 2013.
+The following table sets out the estimated amounts payable to each NEO in the event of resignation, termination without cause, and change of control, assuming that the triggering event took place on December 31, 2015.